ANSSI-FR/lidi/doc/gstarted.rst

    $ cargo build --release

-This step provides you with the two main binaries for lidi: the sender and the receiver part, in addition to other utilitary binaries, such as file sending/receiving ones.
+This step provides you with the two main binaries for lidi: the sender and the receiver part, in addition to other utility binaries, such as file sending/receiving ones.

 Setting up a simple case
 ------------------------